handsontable/hyperformula/docs/guide/known-limitations.md

 * CHISQ.INV, CHISQ.INV.RT, CHISQ.DIST.RT, CHIDIST, CHIINV and CHISQ.DIST (CHISQ.DIST in CDF mode): Running time grows linearly with the value of the second parameter, degrees_of_freedom (slow for values>1e7).
 * GAMMA.DIST, GAMMA.INV, GAMMADIST, GAMMAINV (GAMMA.DIST and GAMMADIST in CDF mode): Running time grows linearly with the value of the second parameter, alpha (slow for values>1e7).
 * For certain inputs, the RATE function might have no solutions, or have multiple solutions.
 Our implementation uses an iterative algorithm (Newton's method) to find an approximation for one of the solutions to within `1e-7`.
 If the approximation is not found after 50 iterations, the RATE function returns the `#NUM!` error.
+* Two first parameters of the INDEX function are required.
+Only the last one can be omitted (it defaults to '1' in such a case).

 ## Google Sheets and Microsoft Excel